 Which patients are included

 The death rates include hospitalizations for Medicare beneficiaries 65 or older who were enrolled in Original Medicare for 12 months before their hospital admission.
 The death rates do not include patients who left the hospital against medical advice.

 For Veterans Health Administration (VHA) hospitals, the measures include adult patients treated at VHA hospitals.

 Where the information comes from

 Medicare calculates hospital-specific death rates for each hospital using Medicare claims data and eligibility data.
-The heart attack, heart failure, and pneumonia mortality measures also include VHA data.
+The COPD, heart attack, heart failure, and pneumonia mortality measures also include VHA data.
 Using claims and eligibility data makes it possible to calculate death rates without having to review medical charts or requiring hospitals to report additional information.
 Medicare conducted research during the development of the initial death measures, which showed that measures that use claims data performed well compared to measures that use information from medical charts when estimating death rates.

 To accurately compare hospital performance, the death measures adjust for patient characteristics that may make death more likely.
 These characteristics include the patient’s age, past medical history, and other diseases or conditions (comorbidities) the patient had when they were admitted that are known to increase the patient’s chance of death.